akshat2602/personal-website/content/posts/blog/SSH Permissions.md

 ### Set Correct SSH Directory Permissions in Linux

-If you ever encounter the above error, you can set correct ssh directory permissions on the **.ssh** directory using the **chmod** command.
+If you ever encounter errors while trying to SSH into a server, you can set correct ssh directory permissions on the **.ssh** directory using the **chmod** command.

 ```
 # chmod u+rwx,go-rwx ~/.ssh